willconant/yield-on-promise/README.md

 Fibers are the most powerful way to manage asynchronous complexity in node, but they are so foreign to the "node way" of doing things that very few npm modules rely on them.

-Promises are the next best thing, and publishing an npm module that produces promises by default is a reasonable alternative to node's traditional callback-last style that won't alienate users.
+Promises are the next best thing to fibers, and many npm modules produce promises by default.

 Yield-on-promise is a tiny shim between fibers and promises that allows users of fibers to take full advantage of modules that produce and consume promises.

-## Can help modules that consume promises interact with fibers? ##
+## Consuming fibers as promises ##

-Yup.
-Yield-on-promise comes with a utility function for running a function in a fiber and promising the results:
+Yield-on-promise comes with a utility function for running a function in a fiber and promising the
+results:

     var yop = require('yield-on-promise');